-Aung San Suu Kyi in the Hague for Rohingya genocide showdown | DW | 10.12.2019
+Aung San Suu Kyi in The Hague for Rohingya genocide showdown | DW | 10.12.2019

 Mass killings

-She said she intends to defend the interests of Myanmar, arguing that the court was no jurisdiction and that Myanmar was only targeting Rohingya militants.
+She said she intends to defend the interests of Myanmar, arguing that the court has no jurisdiction and that Myanmar was only targeting Rohingya militants.

 UN investigators have accused Myanmar of undertaking mass killings and committing atrocities against Rohingya Muslims with "genocidal intent."